pyxll/anvil-pyxll/README.md

 The PyXLL Anvil application can be found here: https://O2G7KS4BHEV7QW4V.anvil.app/AJCIRYRRBCQ6WBCTLNP3QGTY

-In your Anvil application use the `pyxll.anvil.xl_func` decorator instead of the usual `pyxll.xl_func` decorator.
+In your Anvil application use the `anvil_pyxll.server.xl_func` decorator instead of the usual `pyxll.xl_func` decorator.

-Enable Uplink on your Anvil application and edit pyxll-anvil.cfg with the Anvil Uplink token.
+Enable Uplink on your Anvil application and edit anvil-pyxll.cfg with the Anvil Uplink token.

 ```ini